This website is run by the Crofting Commission. We want as many people as possible to be able to use this website.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 AA standard success criterion 1.1.1 (non-text content).

 Meet the Commissioners pages feature text contrasts that are below the acceptable minimum requirements This fails WCAG 2.1 AA standard success criterion.
-This will be fixed by January 2021.
+This will be fixed by Aprl 2021.

 Here we will list those parts of our website which are not accessible (fail WCAG 2.1 AA) but which we do not intend to change due to the disproportionate burden this would incur.

 This website was last tested in October 2020.
 The test was carried out by Plexus Media Ltd and the Crofting Commission.

 We are currently working on improving the accessibility of the website, including making the navigation system more friendly for screen readers and keyboard users, and investigating ways to make all documents fully accessible by end April 2021.
 We are currently undertaking work to revise our application forms and supporting guidance notes to be fully compliant.
 We are going to contract an external specialist to review this website and its content to ensure we meet WCAG 2.1 AA standard.